gitsql/Documentation/SQLServer/06_Command_Line_Interface.md

 gitsql export -s DESKTOP -i SQLEXPRESS -o opts.json -d "c:\source_control"
 ```

+__Hint__:

+An options file is required if more than one database is located in the export directory.

 #### Import

 ```
 gitsql import -s DESKTOP -i SQLEXPRESS -d "c:\source_control"
 ```

-__Hint__:

--d is the path to the source control directory where the database has been exported to.
-An options file is required if more than one database is located in this directory.

 ### Options File